perforce/p4prometheus/INSTALL.md

 * appropriate sudo access for current account on the various machines (to install services)

 Configure the `hosts` file for your env with the 3 `groups`:
-* master - the main p4d instance
+* master - the main p4d instance (node_exporter and p4prometheus)
-* replicas - any replica machines to be monitored
+* replicas - any replica machines to be monitored (as for master)
-* monitor - the server where we will install Prometheus/Grafana (and node_exporter)
+* monitor - the server where we will install Prometheus/Grafana and node_exporter

 ```ini
 [master]